Cambodia

 Siem Reap

 Located in north western Cambodia, Siem Reap is the town from which you can explore the Temples of Angkor.
-A bustling hub of tourism, there is plenty to see and do moreover it is possible to find a range of activities to suit all bugets and requirements.
+A bustling hub of tourism, there is plenty to see and do.
+It is possible to find a range of activities to suit all bugets and requirements.

 Things to do in Siem Reap